 One of five writers contributing to an evening of short plays inspired by music.
 Produced by the Alligator Club (a collective of Northwest writers) July 2013.

-The play is currently being developed by the Tobacco Factory Theatre, Bristol having won the Tobacco Factory’s Script Space V Competition
+Development by Tobacco Factory Theatre, Bristol having won the Tobacco Factory’s Script Space V Competition

 Runner-Up Prize: BBC’S Alfred Bradley Bursary Award, Jan 2014.